inkognitro/react-redux-saga-boilerplate/README.md

     npm run build:spa

+## Open todos (WIP)
+1. Test coverage
+2. Authentication package saga flow
+3. Performance optimization by not running all sagas concurrently.
+4. Linting with eslint.

 ## Features
 1. Basic [JWT](http://jwt.io) authentication:
     - with remember me flag
     - ideally the authentication server responds with the [jwtSecret]-httpOnly-cookie and [jwtHeader].[jwtPayload] in the response body, to be protected against XSS and CSRF attacks.
+    - simulated with a mocked http request dispatcher in development mode
 2. Toasts integration
     - multiple messages per toast
     - pipelined messages considering running toast animations (async visibility of toasts)